pedroql/mvflow/README.md

 [Kotlin coroutines](https://kotlinlang.org/docs/reference/coroutines/basics.html), and
 [Kotlin flows](https://kotlinlang.org/docs/reference/coroutines/flow.html).

-If you familiar with those concepts, you can start using the library without a problem; if you are new to some of these concepts, you will be able to apply those concepts outside this library too.
+If you are familiar with those concepts, you can start using the library without a problem; if you are new to some of these concepts, you will be able to apply those concepts outside this library too.

 ### Coroutines and flows as powerful abstractions